reedhedges/AMRISim/README.md

 `-l` *file*               Same as `--log-file` *file*.

-`--log-file-max-size`     If the amoount of data written to the log file exceeds *size* *size*                    bytes, then rotate the log files (up to 5) and open a new log file.
+`--log-file-max-size`     If the amount of data written to the log file exceeds *size* *size*                    bytes, then rotate the log files (up to 5) and open a new log file.
                           This option keeps the total size of all the log files under *size**5 bytes.
                           If --noninteractive is given, the default for *size* is 5 MB.
 Otherwise,